marbu/blog-marbu-eu/posts/2021-04-05-minimal-xmonad-config.md

 tags: xmonad, Haskell, Fedora
 ...

-Some time ago, a colleague asked me about xmonad configuration of special keys handlers when he noticed I'm xmonad user as well.
+Some time ago, a colleague asked me about xmonad configuration of special key handlers when he noticed I'm xmonad user as well.
 He was interested in as simple as possible xmonad config file which defines actions for for volume and brightness control keys found on all recent laptops.